 How to Use Gelatin Sheets and Substitute with Powdered Gelatin

 Dr. Oetker has the best gelatin sheets here in the USA.

 Gelatin sheets are the purest form of neutral gelatin available with a strong set.
 Use to make molds, aspics, fondants icing, chaud/froid (jelled white sauce to glaze hams, turkeys, etc.) and desserts.
 Perfect to top and seal homemade pâtés.
 Simply soak the sheets in cold water for one minute, squeeze, then add to boiling water or any other liquids.
 Cool and let set.
-When set, gelatin can stand at room temperature for several hours without weeping.
-Great for a buffet setting.
+When set, gelatin can stand at room temperature for several hours without weeping which makes it useful for a buffet setting.